jacebenson/cedar/docs/versioned_docs/version-2.0/cli-commands.md

 yarn redwood console
 ```

-Right now, you can only use the Redwood console to interact with your database (always with `await`):
+Right now, you can only use the Cedar console to interact with your database (always with `await`):

 #### Example